-2nd Lieutenant Merton Alfred Rose MC, of the 2nd/8th and 5th, attached 2/6thRoyal Warwickshire Regiment, died of wounds on 19th September, 1918.
+2nd Lieutenant Merton Alfred Rose MC, of the 2nd/8th and 5th, attached 2/6thRoyal Warwickshire Regiment, died of wounds on the Lys, France on 19th September, 1918.

 Family Background